earlfogel/UltraRogue/README.md

     S	save game
     Q	quit

+To restore a saved game from the default location, use "urogue -r".
-To restore a saved game, use "urogue \<filename\>".
+To restore a different saved game, use "urogue \<filename\>".
 There are sample shell and batch files in the "extras" folder that do this for you.

 Older UltraRogue versions (which may no longer be playable) are available